Dooders/Dooders/docs/Core.md

 Action.execute('move', dooder)
 ```

-This command will start the process for a Dooder to move (with default settings, the Dooder will learn to search for energy via a neural network)
+This command will start the process for a Dooder to move (with default settings, the Dooder will learn to search for energy via a neural network model)

 > More information on Actions can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Actions.md)